ayaanh221/portfolio1/README.md

 ##  Testing
-I belive that i achied to showcase my portfolio in a wasy that employers and viewers would undersatnd who i am and what id do very easily with the information that i hae provided.
+I belive that i have achived to showcase my portfolio in a ways that employers and viewers would undersatnd who i am and what id do very easily with the information that i hae provided.
 In the about section i have put a picture of my self so vie can imaging what i look like while they read about me i belie this would help them uderstand who i am more.
 The picture can only be viwed on a desktop only.
 On this section i also wro wo paragraphs brifly exaplaing who i am, my background, what i do and what i intent to achive.